 The patterns of movement of Pacific halibut among IPHC Regulatory Areas have important implications for management of the Pacific halibut fishery.
 The IPHC Secretariat has undertaken a long-term study of the migratory behavior of Pacific halibut through the use of externally visible tags (wire tags) on captured and released fish that must be retrieved and returned by workers in the fishing industry.
 In 2015, with the goal of gaining additional insight into movement and growth of young Pacific halibut (less than 32 inches [82 cm]; U32), the IPHC began wire-tagging small Pacific halibut encountered on the National Marine Fisheries Service (NMFS) groundfish trawl survey and, beginning in 2016, on the IPHC fishery-independent setline survey (FISS).
-In 2020, 465 Pacific halibut were tagged and released on the IPHC FISS but no tagging was conducted in the NMFS groundfish trawl surveys because of its cancellation due to COVID-19.
-Therefore, a total of 3,577 U32 Pacific halibut have been wire tagged and released on the IPHC FISS and 96 of those have been recovered to date.
-In the NMFS groundfish trawl surveys through 2019, a total of 6,536 tags have been released and, to date, 69 tags have been recovered.
+In 2021, 2,534 Pacific halibut were tagged and released on the IPHC FISS but no tagging was conducted in the NMFS groundfish trawl surveys.
+Therefore, a total of 6,111 U32 Pacific halibut have been wire tagged and released on the IPHC FISS and 126 of those have been recovered to date.
+In the NMFS groundfish trawl surveys through 2019, a total of 6,536 tags have been released and, to date, 76 tags have been recovered.